-If you own a life insurance policy, you may have been approached to exchange it for another new policy.
-You need to know that even though the tax laws make the exchange income tax free and the new policy may appear better to you, you may be losing—not gaining—if you make the exchange.
-We are issuing this Alert because life insurance exchanges may involve variable products.
-Variable products are securities, and this Alert will provide information to help you evaluate whether the exchange is right for you, and how you can find out what you need to know to make an appropriate decision.
+If you own a life insurance policy, you might be approached to exchange it for another new policy.
+You need to know that, even though the tax laws make the exchange income tax free and the new policy might appear better to you, you might lose—not gain—if you make the exchange.
+Be sure to evaluate whether the exchange is right for you before making a decision.

 The Internal Revenue Service allows you to exchange an insurance policy that you own for a new life insurance policy insuring the same person without paying tax on the investment gains earned on the original contract.
 This can be a substantial benefit.
 Because this is governed by Section 1035 of the Internal Revenue Code, these are called "1035 Exchanges."

 But this benefit comes with some important strings.

 - The tax code says that the old insurance policy must be exchanged for a new policy—you cannot receive a check and apply the proceeds to the purchase of a new insurance policy.

 - The tax code also says that you can make a tax-free exchange from: 1) a life insurance policy to another life insurance policy or 2) a life insurance policy to an annuity.
 You cannot, however, exchange an annuity contract for a life insurance policy.

 A transaction in which a new insurance or annuity contract is to be purchased using all or a portion of the proceeds of an existing life insurance or annuity contract is referred to as a "replacement."
 Although the term "1035 Exchange" is often used to describe any form of replacement activity, technically not all replacements are Section 1035 Exchanges and, as a consequence, not all are tax-free.

 There are various reasons why a life insurance policyholder might want to replace an existing policy with a new policy.
 For example: